oracle-livelabs/database/23cfree/js-generic-json/json.md

 In this lab, you will:

-- Understand how to work with JSON using the document model (Simple Oracle Document Access - SODA)
+- Understand how to work with JSON using the document model (Simple Oracle Document Access (SODA))
 - Create SODA collections
 - Add documents to a collection
 - Search for a specific document in a collection